A blog about boats, fishing, water sports and having fun on the ocean

 The installation of a pump which is included in a destratification kit (also referred to as a top-to-bottom recirculation kit) will help to distribute the hot water evenly around the vessel.
 This means a high average water storage temperature above 60°C can be achieved to kill off Legionella bacteria.

-What does Ch mean on a boiler?
+What is DHW on boiler?

 If your boiler is showing the NO CH fault code on the display panel, it means the boiler isn’t recognising the correct operation of the central heating from the boiler.
 So, this fault code will be displayed when the hot water function is working, but the central heating isn’t.